- Main Menu

 - Enable more self-service applications and services

 These priorities often run parallel to the need to maintain investments in legacy infrastructure, placing additional strain on IT operations teams who are expected to keep pace with their organizations’ transformations and keep it all running at peak efficiency.
 That’s because more components and complexity increase the amount of data an enterprise’s IT infrastructure creates, and that increases the risk of working with dirty data.
 To meet the challenge, ITOps teams are turning to AIOps platforms like SL1 from ScienceLogic.

 ScienceLogic gives IT operations real-time visibility across the entire IT estate, collecting and feeding data from all inputs into a real-time operational data lake, and giving that data context relative to events, performance, configuration, utilization, and relationships, making it more meaningful and actionable.
 That allows ITOps to consistently apply machine learning and analytics to understand the health, availability, and reliability of the estate, and to automate root cause analysis and other workflow automations like incident management, enrichment, and repair.

 SL1 also enables the consolidation and modernization of the IT toolset, simplifying the view that IT ops has of operations, while supporting the creation of innovative new services based on the needs of customers and users by resolving problems caused by dirty data and shifting to a more service-centric posture.
-Ultimately, this allows organizations to invest in more sophisticated IT workflow automations to address efficiency and skills gap problems.
+Ultimately, modern infrastructure monitoring allows organizations to invest in more sophisticated IT workflow automations to address efficiency and skills gap problems.